jruels/adv-azure-classpage/labs/04-aad-users/index.md

 - **User name (required).** The user name of the new user.
 For example, mary@contoso.com.

-The domain part of the user name must use either the initial default domain name, <_yourdomainname_>.onmicrosoft.com, or a custom domain name, such as contoso.com.
-For more information about how to create a custom domain name, see [How to add a custom domain name to Azure Active Directory](add-custom-domain.md).
+The domain part of the user name must use either the initial default domain name, `<_yourdomainname_>.onmicrosoft.com`, or a custom domain name, such as contoso.com.

 - **Profile.** Optionally, you can add more information about the user.
 You can also add user information at a later time.